ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 }
 ```

-We'll track the current term's offsets using the new structure, and update it as we iterate over the document:
+We'll track the current token's offsets using the new structure, and update it as we iterate over the document:

 ```rust
 let split_chars = HashSet::from([' ', '-', '.', ',']);